Initial Upper Paleolithic: Archaeogenetics

 These individuals (except Tianyuan) did not contribute substantially to modern humans, although showing some similarities with modern Siberian people, but from around 37,000 a new wave of modern humans emerged, creating a single founder population, which became ancestral to modern Europeans, exemplified by individuals such as Kostenki-14.

+Other studies suggest that some IUP-affiliated populations contributed some ancestry to later Upper Paleolithic Europeans associated with the Aurignacian culture and to a lesser extent, the Gravettian culture.